Apsley House: History

 The second phase, started after Wellington had become Prime Minister in 1828, included a new staircase and the "Waterloo Gallery" on the west side of the house.
 The red-brick exterior was clad in Bath stone, and a pedimented portico added.
 Wyatt's original estimate for the work was £23,000, but the need to repair structural defects discovered during the work led to costs escalating to more than £61,000.
 Wyatt introduced his own version of French style to the interior, notably in the Waterloo Gallery and the florid wrought iron stair-rail, described by Pevsner as "just turning from Empire to a neo-Rococo".
 Iron shutters and railings were also added to the house after the windows had been smashed during riots.

 The Waterloo Gallery is named after the Duke's famous victory over Napoleon at the Battle of Waterloo.
 The Waterloo Banquet was held annually to commemorate the famous victory of 18 June 1815.
 The first banquets were held in the Dining Room but in 1828 when Wyatt completed the Waterloo Gallery the banquet was moved there and became a much larger event, seating 74 as opposed to 36 in the dining room.
 The Duke's equestrian statue can be seen across the busy road, cloaked and watchful, the plinth guarded at each corner by an infantryman.
 This statue was cast from guns captured at the battle.

 Gerald Wellesley, 7th Duke of Wellington, gave the house and its most important contents to the nation in 1947, whilst retaining the right to occupy part of the building.
 The house was refurbished by the Ministry of Works, with old gas lighting removed and replaced by electricity, and the house was opened as a museum in 1952 as part of the Victoria and Albert Museum.
-In 2004 responsibility for the house was transferred to English Heritage, against the wishes of the Wellington family.
+By the 21st century relations between the Wellington family and the museum had deteriorated, and in 2004 responsibility for the house was transferred to English Heritage, although this was not the outcome favoured by the family.

+Apsley House is a Grade I listed building.
+Its gates and railings have a separate Grade I listing.